Skardu: Geology

 Skardu is located along the Kohistan-Ladakh terrane, formed as a magmatic arch over a Tethyan subduction zone that was later accreted onto the Eurasian Plate.
 The region has low seismic activity compared to surrounding regions, suggesting that Skardu is located in a passive structural element of the Himalayan thrust.
-The stone in the Skardu region is Katzara schist, with a radiometric age of 37 to 105 million years.
+The stone in the Skardu region is Katzarah schist, with a radiometric estimated age of 37 to 105 million years.

-Numerous complex granitic pegmatites and a few alpine-cleft metamorphic deposits are found in the Shigar Valley and its tributaries.
-Shigar Valley contains the Main Karokoram Thrust separating the metasediments (chlorite to amphibolite grade) on the Asian plate from the southern volcanoclastic rocks of the Kohistan-Ladakh island arc.
+Numerous complex granitic pegmatites and a few alpine-cleft metamorphic rock deposits are found in the Shigar Valley and its tributaries.
+Shigar Valley contains the Main Karakoram Thrust separating the metasediments (chlorite to amphibolite grade) on the Asian plate from the southern volcanoclastic rocks of the Kohistan-Ladakh island arc.

 Climate

 Skardu features a cold semi-arid climate (Köppen climate classification BSk).
 The climate of Skardu during the summer is moderated by its mountain setting; the intense heat of lowland Pakistan does not reach it.
 The mountains block out the summer monsoon, and summer rainfall is thus quite low.
 However, these mountains result in very severe winter weather.
 During the April-to-October tourist season, temperatures vary between a maximum of 27 °C and a minimum (in October) 8 °C.

 Temperatures can drop to below −10 °C in the December-to-January midwinter period.
 The lowest recorded temperature was −24.1 °C on 7 January 1995.